cjdev/hspec-expectations-match/README.md

 # hspec-expectations-match [![Build Status](https://travis-ci.org/cjdev/hspec-expectations-match.svg?branch=master)](https://travis-ci.org/cjdev/hspec-expectations-match)

-`hspec-expectations-match` is a Haskell package that provides a single expectation for use with [`hspec`][hspec], `shouldMatch`.
-The `shouldMatch` expectation uses Template Haskell to assert that a value matches a particular pattern.
+`hspec-expectations-match` is a Haskell package that provides expectations for use with [`hspec`][hspec] that use Template Haskell to assert that a value matches a particular pattern.
+The primary expectation is `shouldMatch`:

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}